DejaVu5792/personal-wiki/docs/yarr/android-apps.md

 - [Dontatsu](https://discord.gg/dantotsu)
 :::tip

-More extensions that can be used fo Mihon/Animetail here: https://wotaku.wiki/guides/ext/mihon#repositories

 If you have a server: [Sync server for Animetail](https://github.com/SyncYomi/SyncYomi) or just use GDrive

 :::
-:::info More Extension Repos in wotaku
+:::info More Extension Repos for Mihon or Animetail in Wotaku

 https://wotaku.wiki/guides/ext/mihon